brooksjbr/question_and_answer/README.md

 This is a prototype to create a generic service shell to deliver a single page application.
 The service layer contains jbuilder templates to manage json requests, handlerbar templates to render page views, and a jquery client library to enable single page functionality.

-The for this demo the service mounts a rails engine for basic question and answer functionality.
+For this demo the service mounts a rails engine for basic question and answer functionality.

 ### Versions: